olimorris/persisted.nvim/README.md

-  should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup on_autoload_no_session = nil, -- function to run when `autoload = true` but there is no session to load allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = nil, -- function to run before the session is saved to disk
+  should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup on_autoload_no_session = nil, -- function to run when `autoload = true` but there is no session to load follow_cwd = true, -- change session file name to match current working directory if it changes allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = nil, -- function to run before the session is saved to disk